Acapulco Shore series 10

-The tenth season of Acapulco Shore, a Mexican television programme based in Acapulco was announced on August, 2022 and premiered on September 27, 2022.
+The tenth season of Acapulco Shore, a Mexican television programme based in Acapulco was announced in August 2022 and premiered on September 27, 2022.
 Filming started in June 2022 in the coastal city of Puerto Vallarta, Jalisco, making this the second time the show is filmed in this city.
 Days after filming began rolling, a possible case of COVID-19 among cast members caused filming to be put on hold for a few days, before resuming.
 This season was announced in February 2022, via a Viacom press release.
 On August 28, 2022, the cast members were announced.
 This season marks the return of original cast member, Luis “Jawy” Méndez since his last appearance in Season 7.
 New cast members this season include Andrés Cervantes, Abel Robles, Elizabeth Varela, who previously participated in AYTO? and Resistiré, Ricardo “Ricky” Ochoa and Sebastián Gálvez, Alejandra Varela and Roberto Mora debuted later.
 The trailer of the season was released on September 12, 2022.
 Jaylin Castellanos and Rocío Sánchez were featured guests this season, while original castmember Fernando Lozada guest appeared in the final 2 episodes.

 Ahead of the season premiere, during a press interview, original cast member Karime Pindter announced her engagement, plans for her upcoming wedding, and also revealed this was her final season on the show.